 Godot offers a robust set of tools for animation.
 Particularly for 2D, the engine comes with tools to allow developers to rig their 2D graphics and animate their graphics with full IK bone support.
 However, the engine also supports imported 3D animations as well as 2D sprite sheets.
-Regardless of the source, Godot also comes with various animator tools to help developers trigger and transition animations when needed.
+Regardless of the source, the Godot Engine also comes with various animator tools to help developers trigger and transition animations when needed.

-Godot is an open-source engine, meaning the source code for the engine code is publicly available (in this case, through a permissive MIT license).
+Godot is an open-source engine, meaning the Godot source code for the engine is publicly available (in this case, through a permissive MIT license).
 As such, developers with Godot are free to not only distribute the engine as they see fit, but also modify the engine in various ways without constraints.

 This also means the engine is community-driven, and developers are free to contribute improvements to the engine code and offer experiences and tools that extend the engine in unique, robust ways.
 Plus, this means the engine is completely free in itself to use.

 At this point, you should have a solid understand of the technical aspects and be able to answer what is Godot from that standpoint.
 However, these is still another facet to understand.

 If you can dream it, the Godot Engine can probably help you make it.
 This includes FPS games, RPGs, strategy games, simulation games, turn-based deck builder games, and beyond.
 However, the best way to see what Godot is capable of is to check out some of their own developer showcases below of current and upcoming games – all made by developers just like you!